 First: What is a simple solution for turning the Raspberry Pi on and off with a power switch in a smarter way than cutting the power supply and risk data loss?

 Second: What is a simple way for connecting arbitrary arcade controllers to the RPi?
+In the following we present the ControlBlock, a Raspberry Pi (TM) Add-On that solves both problems.

 There exist individual solutions for both use cases: You can get power switch solutions for the Raspberry Pi as well as input accessories that can be connected to the RPi via USB.
 However, I wanted to have a more compact and neatly integrated solution – something that provides a whole bunch of general purpose input and output pins together with a reliable and intuitive power switch solution.